nadza-dz/task-based-fMRI-processing-pipeline-ENIGMA-OCD/README.md

 For the circuit-level analyses, we have expectations about where activation will be found based on previous meta-analyses that were done either in healthy controls or in individuals with OCD on the task domains that we investigate here.
 We therefore first restrict analyses to these regions to investiggate the circuits of interest before we move to whole-brain analyses.

 1. Create ROI nifti images.
 Subcortical ROIs are created with the [Melbourne subcortical atlas](https://github.com/yetianmed/subcortex)(Tian et al., 2020) which is in the same MNI2009c asymmetrical space as HALFpipe uses.
-Cortical ROIs are created with 5-mm spheres around coordinates identified in literature (Thorsen et al., 2018; Nitschke et al., 2017; Norman et al., 2019).
-Create a `ROI_MNI6_coordinates.txt` file in which the ROI and its x, y, z coordinates are listed.
+Cortical ROIs are created as 5-mm spheres around coordinates identified in literature (Thorsen et al., 2018; Nitschke et al., 2017; Norman et al., 2019).
+However, the coordinates from these papers were originally not in the MNI2009c asymmetrical space but rather in older MNI version 6 space, and need to be converted first.
+Create a `ROI_MNI6_coordinates.txt` file in which each cortical ROI and its x, y, z coordinates in MNI v.
+6 space are listed.

 <table align="center">
   <thead>